JeremyLikness/SqliteWasmHelper/README.md

 The `BlazorWasmExample` is a working example to show it in use.

+> **⚠️ IMPORTANT** The helper requires JavaScript interop to store the database in cache.
+For this reason, it is important you **always call `SaveChangesAsync` not `SaveChanges` when saving updates**.
+Any other operations such as calling `EnsureCreated` or executing queries can be done either synchronously or asynchronously.

 ## How it works

 When your app requests a `DbContext`, the special factory uses JavaScript interop to